 The Regional Pool Program provides Colorado-Big Thompson Project allottees a mechanism to lease water they do not need in the current water year to other water users for use in the following year.
 The program is administered pursuant to a rule adopted by the Northern Water Board of Directors in 2005 and modified June 2018.

 Regional Pool Program

-2020 - The Northern Water Board of Directors allocated 15,000 acre-feet of Regional Pool Program water during its May 11, 2023, Board meeting.
+The Northern Water Board of Directors allocated 15,000 acre-feet of Regional Pool Program (RPP) water during its May 11, 2023, Board meeting.
 The allocation is split into two sub-pools.